The brand new Sony a6500 has a feature that will make a lot of photographers happy; built-in 5-axis body stabilization.

 Sigma 30mm f/1.4 DC DN

 If there’s a lens we absolutely love, it’s the Sigma 30mm f/1.4 DC.
-It’s extremely sharp and is actually one of the sharpest lenses available for Sony’s E-mount, it also focuses very quickly and is perfect if you want to get professional like quality shots with blurred background.
+It’s extremely sharp and is actually one of the sharpest lenses available for Sony’s E-mount.
+Quick auto focus and f/1.8 for when you want professional like quality shots with blurred background.

 The bokeh is also quite good thanks to 9 rounded aperture blades (the more, the nicer bokeh) which is a big plus for portrait photography, or whenever you’re looking for that shallow depth of field look.
-There’s also the Sony 35mm f/1.8 designed for E-mount cameras as well, but it’s around $100 more expensive and not as sharp as our Sigma winner.
+There’s also the Sony 35mm f/1.8 designed for E-mount cameras as well, but it’s around $100 more expensive and not as sharp as our Sigma winner, however it does come with OSS.

-Like the 35mm above, the Sony E 50mm f/1.8 is a prime lens with a focal length good for all sorts of photography, from weddings, people, indoor/parties, streets and so on.
-It’s quite similar to the 35mm except that it gets you 15mm closer, which can make a big difference depending on your style.
+Like the 24mm above, the Sony E 50mm f/1.8 is a prime lens with a focal length good for all sorts of photography, from weddings, people, indoor/parties, streets and so on.